daleghent/nina-docs/docs/advanced/dithering.md

 Because dithering is an operation that must be coordinated with guiding (remember, the mount is being purposefully moved, albeit a few pixels in a direction, which guiding would reflexively try to counteract), the dithering operation is managed by PHD2 itself.
 N.I.N.A. just commmands PDH2 to execute a dither operation, and PHD2 informs N.I.N.A. with the operation is complete.
 Any required adjustments to guiding are automatically handled by PHD2.
 N.I.N.A. then resumes commanding normal exposures.

+## Dithering in N.I.N.A.

+N.I.N.A. offers three different ways to effect dither operations:

+1. Standard dithering through PHD2
+2. Synchronized dithering across multiple main cameras on the same mount, also through PHD2
+3. Built-in dithering, using N.I.N.A.'s "dummy" guider, for setups which lack guiding equipment

+The desired method of dithering is selected in the **Equipment > Guider** tab.

+### Standard PHD2 Dithering

+This is the typical scenario for most users.
+The user has a single main camera, a guide camera, and is using PHD2 for guiding.
+At the intervals configured in the sequence, N.I.N.A. will pause operations with the main camera and signal PHD2 to begin a dither operation.
+Photography resumes when the dither operation is completed.

+### Synchronized Dithering with PHD2

+Multiple imaging telescopes and cameras in addition to a single guide camera has become a common configuration.
+N.I.N.A. can be used to control these kinds of setups through multiple instances of the application.
+One instance controls the mount, guiding, and one of the main cameras.
+Additional instances of N.I.N.A. control each additional main imaging camera present and communicate their actions to the master instance of N.I.N.A.
+This coordination is automatically set up in the background when multiple instances of N.I.N.A are started.
+This configuration poses an issue for dithering because, without coordination between the multiple instances of N.I.N.A., a dither operation may be initiated while one of the other main cameras still is busy exposing.

+To manage this, a dither operation will be coordinated with PHD2 so that it happens when none of the imaging cameras are exposing.
+N.I.N.A. developer Stanley Demont [describes Synchronized Dithering](//youtu.be/edYcKUPEEAU?t=546) in his N.I.N.A.
+1.8 feature overview video.

+### Built-in Dithering

+There are cases where there is no guiding equipment in use, and thus no PHD2, but where dithering is still desireable.
+Examples of configuraions like this usually include small, portable setups that have a main camera and telescope or lens, but no guiding.
+In cases like this, N.I.N.A. can still effect dithering operations, but on its own through its **Direct Guider** facility.
+Once activated, dithering operations become available in the Sequence.

 ## Requirements

 N.I.N.A. supports dithering using its direct communication with PHD2 and makes it easy to set up as a part of a sequence.
 There are a few prerequisites to dither during a sequence: